 How To Clean An Air Mattress

-There’s nothing worse than taking a stored air mattress out to use to discover a smell that insults the nostrils!
-Spraying air freshener just won’t cut the smell, so what do you do?
-Well, we have a few steps to getting it sparkling clean and smelling good again.
+There’s nothing worse than taking a stored air mattress out to discover a smell that insults the nostrils!
+Spraying air fresheners just won’t cut the smell, so what do you do?
+We have a few steps to getting it sparkling clean and smelling good again.

 Steps For Cleaning An Air Mattress

-The first thing you want to do is take your air mattress out of the storage bag and find a flat surface with enough area outside to thoroughly clean it using a water hose.
+First, you want to take your air mattress out of the storage bag and find a flat surface with enough area outside to clean it using a water hose thoroughly.

 Gather The Items You Need

-- Gentle Scrubby or Brush (only use the type of brush you would use on your body because they are gentle.)
+• Gentle Scrubby or Brush (only use the brush you would use on your body because they are gentle.)

 Prepare An Outdoor Area To Clean The Mattress

 A driveway or patio is ideal for cleaning your mattress.
-Make sure there are no sharp objects that the air mattress will get punctures from.
+Ensure there are no sharp objects that the air mattress will get punctured.

-Use your water hose and thoroughly hose down the driveway/patio, so you have a fairly clean area to work on.
+Use your water hose and thoroughly hose down the driveway/patio to ensure a fairly clean area to work on.
 Allow to dry.

 Fill Mattress With Air